ry12300/BestPractices/README.md

 **OVERVIEW**

-A newly formed clothing company are launching a website, create a Java application that represents the business logic highlighted below.
+A newly formed clothing company are launching their E-commerce website, create a Java application that represents the business logic highlighted in the below specification.

-The focus of this task is on the following Software principles:
+The focus of this task is on the following Software fundamentals: OOP, SOLID and DRY.
--	OOP
--	SOLID
--	DRY
--	YAGNI

 ----------------------------------

 **DETAILS**